umami-hep/umami/docs/trainings/train-instructions.md

 plotting_epoch_performance.py -c <path>/<to>/<train>/<config> --dict <path>/<to>/<validation>/<json>
 ```

 where the argument given after `--dict` is the path to the validation json you want to plot.
-The validation json mentioned here will be produced by the `MyCallback` function which is running on each epoch end.
+The validation json mentioned here will be produced by the `MyCallback` function which is running on each epoch end if the `n_jets` in `Validation_metrics_settings` is bigger than 0.
 As a result, a json file will be filled with different metrics.
 The validation json is updated after each epoch.
 The file will be stored in the `umami/umami/MODELNAME/` folder.

-If you want to recalculate this dict (with more jets for example), you can run:
+If you have memory issues while training, you can turn off the instant validation via Callback by setting the `n_jets` value in `Validation_metrics_settings` to zero.
+After the training, you now need to recalculate these values.
+Therefore, change the `n_jets` value in `Validation_metrics_settings` back to e.g. `3e5` and run the following command:

 ```bash
 plotting_epoch_performance.py -c <path>/<to>/<train>/<config> --recalculate
 ```

-This will recalculate the  the performance measurements, like the rejection performances, using the working point, the `frac_values` and the number of validation jets defined in the train config.
+This will recalculate the performance measurements, like the rejection performances, using the working point, the `frac_values` and the number of validation jets defined in the train config.
 This can take a long time without a GPU, because each saved model is loaded and evaluated with the validation files.
-We strongly advice you to only do that if you changed the validation files!
+We strongly advice you to only do that if you changed the validation files or you ran with `n_jets = 0` while training!

 ## Evaluating the results
 After the training is over, the different epochs can be evaluated with ROC plots, output scores, saliency maps and confusion matrices etc. using the build-in scripts.
-Before plotting these, a model needs to be evaluated using the [evaluate_model.py](https://gitlab.cern.ch/atlas-flavor-tagging-tools/algorithms/umami/-/blob/master/umami/evaluate_model.py).
+Before you can plot the different plots, the epoch you decided to use for further evaluation needs to be evaluated using the test samples given in the train config.
+This evaluation step is performed using the [evaluate_model.py](https://gitlab.cern.ch/atlas-flavor-tagging-tools/algorithms/umami/-/blob/master/umami/evaluate_model.py) script.
+The script can be invoked by running the following command:

 ```bash
 evaluate_model.py -c <path>/<to>/<train>/<config> -e 5
 ```

 The `-e` options (here `5`) allows to set the training epoch which should be evaluated.
-It will produce .h5 and .pkl files with the evaluations which will be saved in the model folder in an extra folder called `results/`.
-After, the [plotting_umami.py](https://gitlab.cern.ch/atlas-flavor-tagging-tools/algorithms/umami/-/blob/master/umami/plotting_umami.py) script can be used to plot the results.
-For an explanation, look in the [plotting_umami documentation](https://gitlab.cern.ch/atlas-flavor-tagging-tools/algorithms/umami/-/blob/master/docs/plotting_umami.md).
+It will produce .h5 and .pkl files with the results of the evaluation in a new folder named `results`.
+To steer the evalution and to have comparison taggers available, have a look a the variables defined in the `Eval_parameters_validation` section of the train config.

+After the evaluation has finished, you can run the [plotting_umami.py](https://gitlab.cern.ch/atlas-flavor-tagging-tools/algorithms/umami/-/blob/master/umami/plotting_umami.py) script to plot the different plots already mentioned.
+For an explanation how to run the [plotting_umami.py](https://gitlab.cern.ch/atlas-flavor-tagging-tools/algorithms/umami/-/blob/master/umami/plotting_umami.py), please have a look in the [plotting_umami documentation](https://gitlab.cern.ch/atlas-flavor-tagging-tools/algorithms/umami/-/blob/master/docs/plotting_umami.md).